vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - Where email is incapable of passing DMARC with SPF, configure DKIM for the P2 Sender domain on the sending server or mail provider.
   - ***NOTE:*** In this scenario, you must to set your SPF record to [softfail](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#softfail-or-hardfail) `~all`, this to ensure that the DMARC and DKIM evaluation will always be performed in the absence of a valid SPF validation.

-- Check if providers have the ability to pass SPF on a subdomain on behalf of your primary domain; passing SPF on a subdomain is still DMARC compliant.
+- Check if providers have the ability to pass SPF on a subdomain on behalf of your primary domain; passing SPF on a subdomain is still DMARC compliant (assuming your DMARC policy uses the default `aspf=r` tag for SPF relaxed mode).

 - Move to vendor traffic with the use of subdomains for SPF authentication, subdomain segmentation creates a new domain dedicated to a particular mail stream with its own 10 DNS lookups.
 Organizations that segment their email streams find there is no need for SPF flattening and will end up with better controls, less attack surface, and limit any spillover effects of a potential cyber incident.